EFOR — Everforth, Inc.

 - Federal Segment Revenues: $292.8 million, down 1.1% year-over-year.

-- Adjusted EBITDA: $83.6 million, with an adjusted EBITDA margin of 8.6%, below expectations due to a lower contribution from higher-margin solutions.
+- Adjusted EBITDA: $83.6 million; adjusted EBITDA margin at 8.6%, below expectations due to a less favorable business mix.

 - Net Income: $5.5 million.

-- Free Cash Flow: $9.1 million, lower than typical due to increased Days Sales Outstanding (DSOs).
+- Free Cash Flow: $9.1 million, lower than historical averages primarily due to increased Days Sales Outstanding (DSOs).

 2. Strategic Updates and Business Highlights

-- New commercial segment reporting structure focusing on industry rather than delivery mode.
+- New segment reporting structure focuses on industry rather than delivery mode, aligning with the Next Wave Growth Strategy.

-- Key leadership appointments to support growth initiatives in both commercial and federal segments.
+- Key leadership appointments were made to bolster growth in both commercial and federal segments.

 3. Forward Guidance and Outlook